StochasticBiology/hyperinf/README.md

 An Ecosystem for Hypercubic Inference in Evolutionary Accumulation Modelling
 ---

-This package brings together HyperTraPS(-CT), HyperHMM, HyperDAGs and HyperMk, different algorithms for accumulation modelling.
+This package brings together HyperTraPS(-CT), HyperHMM, HyperLAU, HyperDAGs and HyperMk, different algorithms for accumulation modelling.
 All are based around the idea of inferring hypercubic transition graphs that describe the accumulation of binary features.

 Install with